networknt/light-doc/content/contribute/developer-guide.md

 > A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.

-Open a GitHub and click on the "Fork" button in the top right.
+Open a GitHub repository and click on the "Fork" button in the top right.

 Now open your fork repository on GitHub and copy the remote url of your fork.
 You can choose between HTTPS and SSH as the protocol that Git should use for the following operations.
 HTTPS always works [if you are not sure](https://help.github.com/articles/which-remote-url-should-i-use/).